 Use a Password Manager

-Having a password manager won’t just protect your cryptocurrency, but it will beef up the security for all your online accounts.
+Having a password manager won’t just protect your digital currency, but it will beef up the security for all your online accounts.

 Apart from coming up with complex passwords for you, encrypted password managers like LastPass and 1Password will store and automatically fill them out for you too.
 All you need to do is remember one master password.

-If you are using the same password for multiple accounts, or your passwords include your birth year or your dog’s name – this is a top priority for you especially.
+If you are using the same password for multiple accounts, or your passwords include your birth year or your dog’s name – making the change to a password manager is crucial.

 Use Multi-Factor Authentication/Enhanced Security